LoganWright/Reference/CocoaPodsGuide.md

 - Enter command `pod install`
 > Wait for this to finish, depending on the requirements of the `Podfile`, particularly with new projects, this may take a minute or two.
 Just leave it.

+When cocoapods is done installing libraries, you will get a terminal readout that says:

+>[!]
+From now on use `<#Your Project#>.xcworkspace`.

+Follow this instruction and henceforth, use the workspace instead of your project.

+##Importing Libraries

+Import cocoapod libraries like frameworks

+`#import <SomeCocoaPod/SomeCocoaPod.h>`

+##Using Cocoapods Libraries
 ##Advanced Podfile (in progress)

 More on the Podfile: http://guides.cocoapods.org/using/the-podfile.html